 If it’s within the budget, you could hire a caricature artist for the party.
 The party favor could be a caricature of each of the guests.
 This is truly fun for the kids, and in the best circumstances, will be keepsakes that the child will treasure.

 There are lots of other clever ideas.
-For example, we recently went to a pool party where the hosts gave pineapples to each guest.
+For example, we recently went to a pool party where the hosts gave each guest a pineapple.
 The pineapples were decorated with sunglasses and Hawaiian Leis.
-This fantastic because aside from the novelty it gives kids a reminder that fruits can be fun and interesting.
+This is fantastic because, aside from the novelty, it gives kids a reminder that fruits can be fun and exciting.

-Aside from things like that, I would recommend that parents try to stay away from giving any food at all in the party favor bags if you can.
+Besides things like that, I recommend that parents try to avoid giving any food in the party favor bags if they can.

 And here are a few other resources:

 Here are some ideas for places to have a birthday party.
 And if you’re looking for great gift ideas for brainy kids, I’ve got that too!
-You may also want to check out my Costco Review as well as my review of Lifetime Fitness.
+You may also want to check out my Costco Review – Find out why I think almost every family should shop there.